 OpenFOAM is gaining considerable popularity in academic research and among industrial users, both as a research platform and a black-box CFD and structural analysis solver.
 The main ingredients of its design are:

-- Extensive capabilities, including wealth of physical modelling, accurate and robust discretization, and complex geometry handling, to the level present in commercial CFD
+Extensive capabilities, including wealth of physical modeling, accurate and robust discretization, and complex geometry handling, to the level present in commercial CFD

 OpenFOAM does not have a generic solver applicable to all cases.
 Instead, OpenFOAM users must choose a specific solver for a class of problems to solve.
 The solvers with the OpenFOAM distribution are in the SOLVERS directory, reached quickly by typing app at the command line.
 This directory is further subdivided into several directories by category of continuum mechanics, for example, incompressible flow, heat transfer, multiphase, Lagrangian, and combustion.
 Each solver is given a name that is descriptive.

 The current list of solvers distributed with OpenFOAM is covering a wide spectrum of CFD analysis:

 Molecular dynamics methods

 Direct simulation Monte Carlo methods

 SimScale is based on cutting-edge open source solver technology currently used by leading companies in a large number of industries such as automotive (BMW, Ford, Volkswagen), aerospace, (Airbus), process technology (Siemens), and power generation (General Electric).

 The key benefits offered by SimScale to OpenFOAM users or other open source CAE solvers are deeply related to the open source principles:

 Quick integration – The SimScale platform can rapidly implement new technology and ensure the greatest compatibility between SimScale and third-party software tools, with high accuracy.